 Once more triglycerides are formed through the esterification of free fatty acids and glycerides.
 Phospholipids and cholesterol are resynthesized as well.
 The newly built lipids migrate through the cisternae of the Golgi apparatus to the rough endoplasmic reticulum where apolipoproteins are added.
 The so-called chylomicrons are formed with apolipoproteins 48 and A1.

-Inside the Bloodstream
+Inside the bloodstream

 Chylomicrons pass through the ductus thoracicus into the vena cava, where an active exchange of apolipoproteins takes place.
-Apolipoprotein A1 (ApoA1) is passed on to the lipoprotein HDL (this lipoprotein has a particularly high protein part and a small lipid part, which means it is rather small and has a high density, thus high density lipoprotein = HDL).
+Apolipoprotein A1 (ApoA1) is passed on to the lipoprotein HDL (this lipoprotein has a particularly high protein part and a small lipid part, which means it is rather small and has a high density, thus high-density lipoprotein = HDL).
 In exchange for ApoA1, the chylomicron receives the apolipoproteins C2 and E from HDL.
 After esterification of cholesterol, HDL is transferred to LDL for utilization into tissues.

 During this process, apoprotein C2 is lost.
 However, the remaining fragments, referred to as chylomicron remnants, do still have their apolipoprotein E (ApoE).
 The matching counterpart is found in the endothelial cells of the liver.
 The chylomicron remnants are absorbed into the hepatocytes via ApoE-receptors.
-The remaining lipophilic particles are metabolized inside the hepatocytes, packaged once more and, in the form of VLDL (the second largest lipoprotein), sent back on their journey through the bloodstream after utilization in extra-hepatic tissues.
+The remaining lipophilic particles are metabolized inside the hepatocytes, packaged once more and, in the form of VLDL (the 2nd largest lipoprotein), sent back on their journey through the bloodstream after utilization in the extra-hepatic tissues.